quicknir/quicknir.github.io/_posts/2018-04-29-unforgettable-factory.md

 }
 {% endhighlight %}

-This isn't a great solution.
+This often isn't a great solution.
 In particular, we keep having to update this central piece of code every time a new derived class gets written.
 Under the best of circumstances, this is merely irritating and code smell.
 However, in some cases it can be much worse.
 It's common for a library to provide an